Aldrog/sfos-nim-template/README.md

 This will produce rpm package in ../build-projname-arch/RPMS

 ## TODO
-* Automate DOtherSide build
-* Include stripped DOtherSide sources to repository (for passing harbour test)
-* Port to cmake 2.8 to get rid of cmake 3.x dependency
-* Integrate libsailfishapp for view caching (may be quite tricky)
+* Integrate mapplauncherd for view caching (may be quite tricky)
-* Maybe something I forgot about
+* Support debug/release build modes
+* Add how-to-rename instructions